 4. Published author (Amazon.com)

 6. Featured in BusinessWeek (Professor and Artist) -

 "Elliot McGucken, a professor of entrepreneurship at Pepperdine University, bemoans that "a lot of schools have dismissed the idea of teaching the great books."
 In a recent lecture at Pepperdine, McGucken points out that that one lesson of the classics is, "Chance favors the prepared mind.
 Instead of viewing risk as a bad thing, we can also view it as a good thing."
 The classics inspired America's Declaration of Independence, which McGucken sees as an entrepreneurial document.
 Life has a way of "calling us to adventure," he concludes." --BusinessWeek

 7. Taught a class is Art entrepreneurship -

 "Photography is quite an investment, and there's "risk" in every outing.
 In all too many ways modern technology has allowed the photography to be separated from the photographer, whence other folks--oft large corporations/real estate companies/publishers--are able to profit off the photography without compensating the photographer."

 This is just a sample list of achievements and accomplishments.
-As can be easily seen, this is NOT a stock artist photo looking to capitalize on run-of-the-mill images.
-This is true art and fine photography using the latest equipment, and risking time and capital in every shoot.
+As can be easily seen, this is NOT a stock photo photographer looking to capitalize on run-of-the-mill images.
+This is true fine art photography using the latest equipment and risking time and capital in every photo shoot.